codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 The path of the application is configurable and can be set at deploy time.

 ## Creating preview environments for each pull request

+Each time a Pull Request is created we want to perform the following tasks:

+1. Compile the application and run unit tests
+1. Run security scans, quality checks and everything else we need to decided if the Pull request is valid
+1. Create a namespace with the same name as the pull request branch.
+Deploy the pull Request and expose it as a URL that has the same name as the branch as well
+1. Notify the developere that deployment has finished by commenting on the Pull Request
+1. Run Smoke tests against the temporary environment

+Here is an example pipeline that does all these tasks

+{% include image.html
+lightbox="true"
+file="/images/guides/preview-environments/pull-request-preview-pipeline.png"
+url="/images/guides/preview-environments/pull-request-preview-pipeline.png"
+alt="Pull Request preview pipeline" caption="Pull Request preview pipeline" max-width="100%"
+%}

 ## Cleaning up temporary environments